Boating Accidents: Top Causes

 - Machinery failure.

-All of the causes of boating accidents listed imply that such accidents could be avoided if more care was exercised.
+All of the causes of boating accidents listed imply that such situations could be avoided if more care was exercised.
 Understanding why accidents happen is a good way of learning how to prevent them and their related injuries and fatalities — a majority of which are avoidable.

 What to Do if You Are Involved in a Boating Accident